Tazmainiandevil/Useful.Extensions/README.md

 returns "ld"

-_SubstringAfterValue_ - A substring that returns the remainaing string after a given string or character ignoring case by default
+_SubstringAfterValue_ - A substring that returns the remaining string after a given string or character ignoring case by default

 e.g.